Compute per watt is becoming the key metric in enabling next-generation in-vehicle experiences.

 Automakers and suppliers alike need to find ways to dramatically reduce time to market, complexity, and development costs in order to deliver these new experiences to a wider market.
 Platforms built on the latest Intel processors make adding enhanced and exciting new features simpler and more cost-effective, enabling automakers to maximize value while delivering on, and even accelerating market demands.
 In addition, Intel’s industry-leading software tools, operating system (OS) support, and development platforms help streamline development processes while heightening innovation.

 The Auto Industry Builds on Intel

 Intel is collaborating with leading automotive software vendors such as Wind River, Green Hills, and QNX to provide solutions for next-generation in-vehicle experiences.
-There are more than 30 model vehicles on the road today using Intel® silicon.
-Currently, Intel is engaged with about 50 different automakers worldwide developing in-vehicle experiences fueled by Intel technology.
-What’s more, Intel® technology supports every major automotive OS, including Android* and Linux*.
+There are more than 30 vehicle models on the road today using Intel® silicon for in-vehicle experiences.
+Currently, Intel is engaged with about 50 different automakers worldwide to develop in-vehicle experiences fueled by Intel technology.
+What’s more, Intel technology supports every major automotive OS, including Android* and Linux*.

 Redefining In-Vehicle Experiences